GuiMartinelli/42_push_swap/README.md

 ## USAGE

 Run `make` to compile.
-Execute it with a list of integers, and it will return what instructions, based on the allowed stack operations, you need to sort it.
+Execute it with a list of integers, and it will return which instructions, based on the allowed stack operations, you need to sort it.
 Run `./push_swap 3 5 1`, to sort a stack with 3, 5 and 1.
 If you try to sort duplicated numbers, some data that isn't a numerical or a int overflow, it will return **Error**